iamxfullz/Goldsvet-Source-v10.5-v11.5-2025/README.md

 - Stock Competitions

 **Note**: Plugins and games are available for subscribers in Discord downloads.
-**Subscribe**: On our Discord you will find updated files with games.
+**Subscribe**: On our Discord, you will find updated files with games.

 ## Key Features